 - Neither of these proposals ended up being true.
 Increasingly ERP looks like a Trojan Horse.

-ERP fundamentally reconfigured the marketplace of enterprise software and became a major software category.
+ERP fundamentally reconfigured the marketplace of enterprise software and became a significant software category.
 ERP had a second impact in that it positioned several vendors extremely well to sell other types of software.
-However, what is almost never discussed is whether the logic that was used to persuade companies to purchase ERP systems has proven to be true over time.
+However, what is rarely discussed is whether the logic that was used to persuade companies to purchase ERP systems has proven to be true over time.
 This is the topic for this article.
 In it, I will analyze the primary reasons provided for ERP implementations, and how that logic has held up.

 One of the largest trends in enterprise software was ERP vendors acquiring their way into non-ERP applications.
 (In the case of Oracle, it was Oracle moving into applications overall, purchasing both ERP and non-ERP systems).

 A major reason why software vendors have gone on acquisition sprees is due to the resonance of the concept of the single integrated suite.

 In this article, we will review the philosophy that integrated suites and gets into more detail than is typically done when this term is used, finishing off by getting into the topic of how ERP systems became a Trojan Horse.

 The initial idea behind ERP systems was that it would take many applications and make them a single system – reducing application integration issues.

 “Many technical reasons exist including the replacement of disparate systems into a single integrated system (Hitt et al., 2002).”